Phillips Academy: Post-war to present

 John Kemper (h.
 1948–71) updated the curriculum and improved salaries and benefits for faculty members.
 Under his leadership, Andover co-authored a study on high school students' preparation for college coursework, which led to the creation of the Advanced Placement program.
 Although tightening academic standards at elite universities and increased competition from public schools caused Andover's college placement record to decline significantly during Kemper's administration—the proportion of graduates attending Yale, Harvard, or Princeton fell to 55% in 1953 and 33% in 1967—nearly every major boarding school endured similar declines during this period.

 Like many other boarding school administrators, Kemper and his successors also sought to democratize the campus.
 Andover began to admit more black students in the 1950s and 1960s, but progress was slow; by 1978, 6% of the student body was black or Hispanic.
 Andover abolished secret societies in 1949, although one society still exists.
 It also abolished mandatory attendance at religious services in the early 1970s.
 Phillips Academy became co-educational in 1973, when it merged with its sister school Abbot Academy.

 During this period, Andover also began coordinating policy with other large and wealthy secondary schools.
 In 1952, the Ten Schools Admission Organization began coordinating outreach to potential applicants and streamlining the admissions process.
 After Kemper's retirement, Andover became a founding member of the Eight Schools Association, an informal group of headmasters of large boarding schools that began meeting in the 1970s and formalized in 2006.

 Raynard S. Kington has been Head of School since 2019.
 He was previously the president of Grinnell College in Iowa.
 The previous Head of School was law professor (and 1990 Exeter graduate) John Palfrey, who left Andover to take over the MacArthur Foundation.
 The academy is supervised by a board of trustees, all of whom are alumni except the Head of School.
 It is accredited by the New England Association of Schools and Colleges.

+On July 1, 2026 the school's trustees announced that alumnus Jim Ventre would take over as Head of School on July 1, 2027.